IRA-Based Plans for Small Businesses

 The two big perks to SIMPLE IRA plans are that they have a low start-up and annual cost and they’re just simpler to operate than most other plans.

 The ease of set-up and low compliance demands make a SIMPLE IRA plan appealing.
-Deciding if a SIMPLE is a good move for your business should be based on your specific circumstances and needs.
-Here at COUNTRY Trust Bank, we'd be happy to help you determine which type of plan is right for you.
+Deciding if a SIMPLE IRA plan is a good move for your business should be based on your specific circumstances and needs.
+We'd be happy to help you determine which type of plan is right for you.

 Who's it for?